MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/create-dlp-policy.md

     ![](./media/create-dlp-policy/save-policy.png)

 The Secure Data Access for Contoso policy is created and appears in the list of data loss prevention policies.
 Since the Twitter connector resides in the **No business data allowed** data group, this policy ensures that the Common Data Service and SharePoint do not share their data with Twitter.

+It's good practice for administrators to share a list of DLP policies with their organization so that users are aware of the policies prior to creating apps.

 ## Next steps
 In this quickstart, you learned how to create a DLP policy to prevent important business data from being accidentally published to connectors such as Twitter.
-To learn more about DLP policies, check out the how-to article on how to manage them.
+To learn more about DLP policies, check out the article about how to manage them.

 > [!div class="nextstepaction"]
 > [Manage data loss prevention (DLP) policies](prevent-data-loss.md)